 We know that entrusting us with your internal corporate data is an important decision.
 Therefore we have taken numerous steps to create a strong security program to provide you with the reassurance you need.
 We ensure that each customer’s data is kept safe and separate from other customer’s data, and we also limit the same principles of access with our own staff’s capabilities.
 Enterpret doesn’t view your data unless you’re aware, and we will never create any sort of meta-reporting that can be resold later.
 Our business is focused on delivering the value we promise and nothing else.

 People, processes and technology are all considerations in how we approach information security and data privacy.
 To validate the effectiveness of our internal security controls, we engaged an independent auditor to assess our compliance with a framework that is specifically designed for software-as-a-service (SaaS) providers.

-Enterpret currently holds a SOC 2 Type I report on compliance for the SOC 2 SSAE 18 standard which outlines our philosophy and approach for information security management, risk assessment, board oversight, and third-party risks, among other principles.
+Enterpret currently holds a SOC 2 Type 2 report on compliance with the SOC 2 SSAE 18 standard, which outlines our philosophy and approach for information security management, risk assessment, board oversight, and third-party risks, among other principles.